mrdubr/kafka-logstash-es/README.md

 ```

 ## View messages is ES (using Kibana)
-- Notice the enrichment that occured due to pipeline [configuration](./pipeline/logstash.conf)
+- Notice the event enrichment (team and user names added) that occured due to the pipeline [configuration](./pipeline/logstash.conf)

 ![Kibana](./doc/kibana_view.png)